Learn the common signs of mental illness in adults and adolescents.

 Missing doses of pimavanserin may increase your risk for a relapse in your symptoms.

 Pregnancy is uncommon in people with Parkinson’s disease.
 There is no information on pimavanserin’s use in pregnant women that would help predict the risk of serious side effects to an unborn child.
-If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
+If you are planning on becoming pregnant, notify your health care provider to best manage your medications.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.
+Adverse events were observed in some animal reproduction studies.

-The recommended dose for pimavanserin is 34 mg, usually taken as two 17mg tablets, once daily with or without food.
+The recommended dose for pimavanserin is 34 mg once daily with or without food.
+You may need a lower dose if you take certain medications – check with your doctor or pharmacist.

 Use a calendar, pillbox, alarm clock, or cell phone alert to help you remember to take your medication.
 You may also ask a family member or a friend to remind you or check in with you to be sure you are taking your medication.